 - Save your monthly grocery receipts in a special envelope – only for that month.

 This way you can easily figure out was how much of the basics you use, by revising the receipts at the end of the month.
 Check out how much your bread/milk/eggs/cereal/yogurt etc. your family eats and then you will know how much to buy for a month.

 - Be prepared for mistakes and changes, this is how you perfect your own process.

 - Keep an open grocery list all month long, somewhere visible, like on the fridge.

 - Meal prep and freezer meals.
 Seriously, it’s everything.

 - Last but probably the most IMPORTANT!
-Save up the money you will save on grocery.
+Save up the money you will save on groceries.
 Do you want to purchase a house, a new car, want to travel more?
 Anything you will save from cutting down on the food expenses – just put it away.
 After a few months of monthly shopping, you will even be able to automate a fixed amount to a savings account.
-If you stick to this routines, you will get extra money from this.
+If you stick to these routines, you will get extra money from this.
 And from personal experience, you might be tempted to splurge on other items once you see those cents rolling.
 So keep your eyes on your goal.
 For us, it is mainly for a downpayment on a property in the next 2 to 3 years.
 How about you?

 * This post may contain affiliate links.
 Please read my disclaimer for more info.